ncm88/BART/README.md

 ## Homing
 If the system state is set to `HOMING` (as it is during initialization), `homer_subroutine()` is automatically called.
 This subroutine slowly turns both mirrors until they hit their respective limit switches.
 When a limit switch is hit, the corresponding interrupt pin is pulled low and an interrupt is triggered which sets either the `x_homed` or `y_homed` values to `true` as well as setting the `CNT` register of that given position counter to the given limit switch's angular offset value.
+When both `x_homed` and `y_homed` values are true, `xTarg` and `yTarg` are set to 0 (where 0 denotes the position by which the laser is reflected out normal to the front face of the device) and the system state is set to `RUNNING`.
+From here, the device moves its mirrors to the central position and awaits point data sent over the UART connection.

 ## Pinout